Code-Institute-Submissions/Aquarium-Keepers-How-To-Guide/README.md

 * [GitPod](https://gitpod.io/) - IDE for local developement
 * [GIT](https://git-scm.com/) - Version Control
 * [GitHub](https://github.com/) - to host the repositories for this project and the live website preview

+---

+## Credits

+### Content
+Icon image (simple PNG Designed By alluranet from <a href="https://pngtree.com/">Pngtree.com</a>)

+Logo image provided by the client.

+Hero image obtained from (<a href="https://www.practicalfishkeeping.co.uk/features/how-to-set-up-a-temperate-tank-that-looks-tropical/">PracticalFishkeeping.com</a>)

+The content text was all written by the client based on facts and own knowledge.